 Other notable ingredients were Jojoba esters, Lauryl Glucoside, Propylene Glycol, Titanium Dioxide and Citric Acid.
 It also has Citrus Tangerina extract which is responsible for its sweet smell.

-I had to get past the laureth sulphate ingredients and give it a try.
-Its claim about awakening senses seemed to be true as my eyes always felt more awake if I used it after waking up.
+Its claim about awakening senses seemed to be true as my eyes always felt more awake in the morning.
 It also leaves some kind of tingly smell which disappears afterwards.
-It was marketed as a ‘daily scrub’ and I tried to use it daily for the first week.
-However, I knew better about the effects of everyday physical exfoliation on the skin and reduced it to twice-thrice per week.
+It’s labelled as a ‘daily scrub’ and I tried to use it daily for the first week.
+However, I knew better about the effects of daily physical exfoliation and reduced it to 2-3 times per week.
 I’m not certain of its effectiveness as I still got some white and blackheads but it might be worth a try.

 3. Deep Action Cream Wash